gpropf/clarity-apps/README.md

 # Clarity Apps #

-A Repository of some demo apps built using my Clarity C++ web framework.
+A repository of some demo apps built using my Clarity C++ web framework.